-- safety/logistic reasons such as elimination of testing on beltways, ramps, etc.. - short testing lead time due to project schedule - large volume of testing requests - weather time of year - unavailability of field testing personnel and/or equipment
+- Safety/logistic reasons such as elimination of testing on beltways, ramps, etc. - Short testing lead time due to project schedule - Large volume of testing requests - Weather time of year - Unavailability of field testing personnel and/or equipment

-If testing is eliminated strictly due to these reasons, the project will be considered as not having met the requirements of field testing.
+If testing is eliminated due strictly to these reasons, the project will be considered as not having met the requirements of field testing.
 The reason for eliminating testing should be noted in the comments of the Field Info section of the DesignProjects.mdb along with a Status of Cancelled.